a-jacewicz/react-native-music-rating-app/README.md

 > > Create.js -- 51 <br>
 > > Update.js -- 37 <br>

+You will need to add your own IP address and follow the format of the link that is currently there in order for the app to work.
+For example, inside of handleCreate, you will need to change the code to be "http://YOURIP/index.php/rating/create".

+Once you have your files downloaded properly placed and the correct code uncommented, the next thing you will need to do is download various packages to allow the features we added to our app to work.
+You will perform the code found below in the Packages section of this README in your command line.

+At this point, you should be able to run our app!
+Start Apache and MySQL in XAMPP and start your android emulator using Android Studio, then cd into the frontend 'music-app' code so that you are in music-app.
+Then type in the command 'npx expo start' and choose 'a' to link to your android emulator.
+You should get the app running in the simulator, begining from a login page.

-<b>Important Note:<b> Everytime you make changes to the ratings data--i.e., deleting, editing, creating data--you need to refresh the Read component page by swiping your finger down to produce the swirling refresh icon.
+<b>Important Note:<b> When using the app, everytime you make changes to the ratings data--i.e., deleting, editing, creating data--you need to refresh the Read component page by swiping your finger down to produce the swirling refresh icon.

 ## Files